TOAST-DOCS/Gamebase/en/unity-ui.md

 >

 #### Required parameter
-* configuration : Information of optional T&C of users who will be registered on the server.
+* configuration: Information of optional T&C of users who will be registered on the server.

 #### Optional parameter

-* callback : Registers information on the optional terms and conditions, and uses the callback to inform the user.
+* callback: Registers the information of optional terms and conditions on the server, and uses the callback to inform the user.

 **API**